Jamil18474/ci-cd-react/README.md

 2. **Check Test Coverage**

 Codecov integration is set up to track test coverage.
 After running the tests, the coverage report will be uploaded automatically to Codecov.
-You can view the coverage details on the Codecov website.
+You can view the coverage details on the Codecov website available at : https://app.codecov.io/gh/Jamil18474/ci-cd-react
 ---

 ## Generate API Documentation